TopChiller can design and manufacture all types of chillers for you

 - Up to 24 months warranty time

-TopChiller® is a professional chiller manufacturer and supplier with over 20 years’ experience.
+TopChiller® is a professional chiller manufacturer and supplier with over 20 years of experience.

-Chiller sometimes called chiller unit and chiller system is one kind of refrigeration machine that providing consistent cooling water for industrial process and commercial applications.
+A chiller sometimes called a chiller unit and chiller system is one kind of refrigeration machine that provides consistent cooling water for industrial processes and commercial applications.

-Chiller can be divided into air cooled chiller and water cooled chiller based on the cooling method, can be divided into scroll chiller and screw chiller in terms of compressor types.
-Chiller can also be divided into regular temperature chiller and low temperature/glycol/brine chiller based on the chiller temperature controlling range.
+The chiller can be divided into the air-cooled chiller and water-cooled chiller based on the cooling method can be divided into scroll chiller and screw chiller in terms of compressor types.
+The chiller can also be divided into regular temperature chiller and low temperature/glycol/brine chiller based on the chiller temperature controlling range.

-Generally the chiller consists of four main parts: compressor, evaporator, condenser, expansion valve, so as to achieve the refrigeration effect of the chiller.
+Generally, the chiller consists of four main parts: compressor, evaporator, condenser, and expansion valve, to achieve the refrigeration effect of the chiller.

-The working principle of an chiller is like this:
+The working principle of a chiller is like this:

-Chiller is a kind of cooling water equipment which can provide constant temperature, constant current and constant pressure.
+A chiller is a kind of cooling water equipment that can provide constant temperature, constant current, and constant pressure.

-Chiller,chiller unit or chiller system plays an important role on model industry and commercial air conditioning use.
+Chiller, chiller unit or chiller system plays an important role in the model industry and commercial air conditioning use.

-In industrial application, chilled water from chiller is used to control product at a proper temperature and cooling industrial machine or process.
+In industrial application, chilled water from the chiller is used to control the product at a proper temperature and cool the industrial machine or process.

-High quality chiller made by TopChiller features compact design, high cooling performance, energy efficiency,easy operation and low maintenance, have been exported to more than 58 countries and regions throughout world.
+A high-quality chiller made by TopChiller features a compact design, high cooling performance, energy efficiency, easy operation, and low maintenance, which has been exported to more than 58 countries and regions throughout the world.

 Features and Advantages

-- Our chillers cooling capacity ranges from 0.5 Ton to 850 Ton and the temperature controlling range from -45℃ to +35℃
+- Our chillers having wide cooling capacity ranges from 0.5 Ton to 850 Ton and the temperature controlling range from -45℃ to +35℃

 - Our chillers having wide industrial and commercial applications can meet your specific cooling requirements.

-- Each chiller designed and manufactured by TopChiller having full protection devices including compressor overheating,high pressure/low pressure protection,refrigerant leakage alarm to protect your chiller running smoothly.
+- Each chiller designed and manufactured by TopChiller has full protection devices including compressor overheating, high pressure/low-pressure protection, refrigerant leakage alarm to protect your chiller from running smoothly.